nrobin24/pharmacology-thesis/#ch4-simva/simva-article.md

 #### Mouse Experiments

 Eight- to 10-week-old C57BL/6J WT and BAT-GAL mice were used in this study.
-All animal-related procedures were approved by the Institutional Animal Care and Use Committee of the University of Washington and were conducted in accordance with the guidelines of the National Institutes of Heath.
+All animal-related procedures were approved by the Institutional Animal Care and Use Committee of the University of Washington and were conducted in accordance with the guidelines of the National Institutes of Health.
 For oral gavage, simva was dissolved in DMSO and diluted in 1% carboxymethylcellulose (Sigma-Aldrich) in water.
 For EdU experiments, mice were injected intraperitoneally with 50 mg/kg EdU dissolved in DMSO.
 For details on tissue collection, see the Supplemental Experimental Procedures.

 #### aNPC Differentiation